karlestes1/karlestes1/README.md

 ## I am a student, developer, and lifelong learner
 - 🎓 I have a M.Sc. in Artificial Intelligence and Machine Learning from [Colorado State University Global][csug-degree]
+- 🛡️ I am pursuing a second M.Sc. in Cybersecurity Studies from [American Public University][apu-degree]
 - 🧠 I have a B.Sc. in Neuroscience from [Washington State University][wsu-neuro]
 - 📚 I'm dedicated to finding a way to bridge my passions of neuroscience and technology
-- 🧬 I am working on some personal research into more biologically inspired artificial neural network architectures
+- 🧬 I have started a personal research project into biologically inspired artificial evolutionary neural networks
-- 🥅 Goal for 2022: To break into the field of Artificial Intelligence and start pursuing my professional career
+- 🥅 Goal for 2023: To find a challenging and rewarding position where I can apply my skills to create innocative technology solutions (Check out [my LinkedIn profile][linkedin] if your hiring!)
 - ⚡️ Fun fact about me: I love to play the drums! 🥁